sergiofgonzalez/java-oo-patterns-and-principles/02-observer/002-weatherapp-v1/README.md

 The main application instantiates an instance of `WeatherData` to bootstrap the application and then register the *observers*.

 ## Design Review
 The design with the *observer* pattern in place is solid.
-The `WeatherData` and the `Displays` are loosely coupled and the `WeatherApp` source code is succint and elegant.
+The `WeatherData` and the `Displays` are loosely coupled and the `WeatherApp` source code is succinct and elegant.

 The application supports the extensibility requirement, as seen on the `FeelsLikeDisplay`.